-Dr. Dobbins retired before I was born, but while in seminary in the early eighties I had the privilege of sitting under a couple of professors who were students of Dr. Dobbins.
+Dr. Dobbins retired before I was born, but while in seminary in the early eighties I had the privilege of sitting under a couple of professors who were students of Dr. Dobbins and spoke of his great influence on their development and career.
+There is a chair named for him at SBTS, and of course I recognized his name and influence.
 When I came across this book in a used bookstore, I bought it on impulse.
 After flipping through it, I realized it was a treasure of leadership wisdom.

 At Auxano, we talk about a concept called “vision equity.”
 It’s realizing that the history of a church is a rich resource for helping rediscover what kinds of vision language past generations have used.
 That language is very useful for anticipating and illustrating God’s better intermediate future.

 As I read Dr. Dobbin’s book, I think there is also a concept called “wisdom equity.”
 It’s realizing that there have been some great leaders and deep thinkers over the past decades and centuries whose collective wisdom would be a great place to start as we struggle with the new realities that face us every day.

 It’s why I love history – I see it not as an anchor that holds us to the past, but as a foundation to build a bridge to the future.